5% of police strip-searches carried out on children, new figures show

 Since then, the IOPC has confirmed it is investigating four further strip-searches of children between early 2020 and 2022, and is considering whether to look into three more.

-Figures later obtained from Scotland Yard by the Children’s Commissioner showed 600 children underwent “intrusive and traumatising” strip-searches by the Metropolitan Police over a two-year period, with black boys disproportionately targeted.
+Figures later obtained from Scotland Yard by the Children’s Commissioner showed more than 600 children underwent “intrusive and traumatising” strip-searches by the Metropolitan Police between 2018 and 2020, with black boys disproportionately targeted.

+Children’s Commissioner Dame Rachel de Souza said she was “deeply concerned that police aren’t fully considering the safeguarding and welfare of vulnerable children”.

+She welcomed more scrutiny and transparency of strip-searches involving children but said: “More action is needed … I will not be satisfied until national guidelines are changed to ensure that children are strip-searched only in the most exceptional situations and there are robust safeguards in place.”

 Register for free to continue reading